-In March 2018, we completed our initial public offering ("IPO") of common stock, in which we sold 13,800,000 shares.
+In March 2018, we completed our initial public offering ("IPO") of common stock, in which we sold 13.8 million shares.
 The shares were sold at an IPO price of \$16.00 per share for net proceeds of \$205.3 million, after deducting underwriters' discounts and commissions of \$15.5 million.
-In connection with the IPO, we incurred offering costs of \$6.5 million which were recorded within stockholders' equity (deficit) as a reduction of the net proceeds received from the IPO.
-Immediately prior to the closing of the IPO, all our outstanding shares of convertible preferred stock were automatically converted into 72,500,750 shares of common stock on a one-to-one basis.
+In connection with the IPO, we incurred offering costs of \$6.2 million which were recorded within stockholders' equity as a reduction of the net proceeds received from the IPO.
+Immediately prior to the closing of the IPO, all our outstanding shares of convertible preferred stock were automatically converted into \$72.5 million shares of common stock on a one-to-one basis.